slinkp/practical-deep-learning-fastai/README.md

 #### Advantage of decision trees:

-Often, little to no data preprocessing - eg didn't need dummy variables Fast and easy to create
+- Often, little to no data preprocessing - eg didn't need dummy variables
+- Fast and easy to create

 #### Random forest concept

-Take a bunch of decision trees generated on
+Take a bunch of decision trees generated on:
 - a random subset of rows of the training data
 - a random subset of the columns of the training data